Health care, religious freedom/liberty, and religious employers

 Who wins and who loses in a battle of conflicting religious freedoms and liberties?

-There has been a continuing conflict over the use of contraception medication, devices, and procedures in the U.S. The conflict has been mainly between:
+There has been a continuing conflict over the use of contraception medication, devices, and procedures in the U.S. The conflict has been mainly among:

-- Religious employers such as religiously affiliated hospitals, educational institutions, and social service agencies, or religiously motivated owners of secular businesses like Hobby Lobby, and
+- Religious employers, such as religiously affiliated hospitals, educational institutions, and social service agencies

 It is ironic that one of the main opponents of free birth control is the Roman Catholic Church which also is a main opponent of abortion access.
 If free contraceptives were provided to all American workers, then the rate of unwanted and unexpected pregnancies would drop to a fraction of its current value.
 Since on the order of a half of such pregnancies result in abortions, the abortion rate in the U.S. would drop to a fraction of its current value.
 The rate of abortions -- which the Church equates to murder of human persons -- would be greatly reduced to values found in many western European countries.